Redislabs-Solution-Architects/RedisCRDTDemo/README.md

 [http:/localhost:8082](http:/localhost:8082)

 5. Click on the pictures to increment their counters.
 Test how the counters work with split and connected networks.
+Alderaan (middle) will explode on 42 clicks.

 _ToDo: Add yaml for Kubernetes_